Kickstart Your Savings with these Simple Money Saving Challenges

 1. $1 save

-Let’s begin with the easiest of them all, very low pressure and you won’t even be kept on a firm schedule: tucking away every one-dollar bill you get, whether they’re several one-dollar bills you dug up by chance in your pockets or a change from a grocery trip.
+Let’s begin with the easiest of them all, very low pressure, and you won’t even be kept on a firm schedule: tucking away every one-dollar bill you get, whether they’re several one-dollar bills you dug up by chance in your pockets or change from a grocery trip.

-Put away any one-dollar bill you get your hands on and forget about them.
+Put away every one-dollar bill you get your hands on and forget about them.
 This challenge doesn’t require a weekly or even a daily payout so it’s like shooting for the moon as far as a savings target is concerned.
-But you just might be surprised come the end of the year at how much $1 bills you’ve managed to save!
+But you just might be surprised come the end of the year at how many $1 bills you’ve managed to save!

 2. Monthly saving challenge

-This is another manageable challenge for those of you who get paid on a monthly basis.
-You can start at any amount in your first month and set a specific amount for succeeding deposits or double or triple up amounts on certain months.
+This is another manageable challenge for those of you who get paid monthly.
+You can start with any amount in your first month and set a specific amount for succeeding deposits or double or triple up amounts on certain months.

 Begin with something simple and less intimidating such as this $1 for 52-weeks challenge.
 Save a dollar on week 1, double it up on week 2 at $2, triple it up on week 3 with a $3 deposit, and so on.

-By week 52, you would have saved $1,378!
+By week 52, you will have saved $1,378!
 The idea is to consistently increase the money you’re putting into your savings every week.
-It’s a good way of building a positive outlook towards the idea of saving, that as we grow older or earn more, we should be increasing our savings instead of scaling down.
+It’s a good way of building a positive outlook toward the idea of saving and realizing that as we grow older or earn more, we should be increasing our savings instead of scaling down.

 4. $1820 in 52 weeks

-Depending on your weekly incomings and outgoings, you can change up the order of the amount of the deposits.
-The trick is setting a consistent pattern so it’s easy to remember and track your progress and the money you’re supposed to be saving every week.
+Depending on your weekly income and expenses (money-in, money-out), you can change up the order of the amount that you deposit.
+The trick is setting a consistent pattern so it’s easy to remember and tracking your progress and the money you’re supposed to be saving every week.

 Get your free printable for this challenge here.